MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/hyper-converged.md

 3. [Configure Storage Spaces Direct](#BKMK_S2D5c)

-Figure 2 illustrates the process for building a hyper-converged solution using Windows Server 2016 Technical Preview.
+Figure 2 illustrates the process for building a hyper-converged solution using Windows Server 2016.

 ![](media/Hyper-converged-solution-using-Storage-Spaces-Direct-in-Windows-Server-2016/S2D_HyperconvergedInfratsructureProcess.png)

-**Figure 2: Process for building a hyper-converged solution using Windows Server 2016 Technical Preview.**
+**Figure 2: Process for building a hyper-converged solution using Windows Server 2016.**

 You can work on these steps a few at a time or all at once.
 However, they do need to be completed in the order shown in Figure 2.
 After describing some prerequisites and terminology, this guide describes each of the three phases in more detail and provides examples.